-The nation's largest Veterans Day event, the New York City Veterans Day Parade hosted by the United War Veterans Council, returns for its 103rd year with nearly 20,000 participants from across the U.S. marching up Fifth Avenue.
+The nation's largest Veterans Day event, the New York City Veterans Day Parade hosted by the United War Veterans Council, will return on Saturday, Nov.
+11, 2023, for its 104rd year with nearly 20,000 participants from across the U.S. marching up Fifth Avenue.

-This year's grand marshal is Vincent W. Patton, the first Black master chief petty officer of the Coast Guard, which is this year's featured service.
-Patton served in the Coast Guard's highest enlisted position from 1998 to 2002, when he retired after 30 years of active military service.
+The 2022 grand marshal was Vincent W. Patton, the first Black master chief petty officer of the Coast Guard.
+He served in the Coast Guard's highest enlisted position from 1998 to 2002, when he retired after 30 years of active military service.

 Every year, New York City's Veterans Day commemoration honors all eras of service and all service branches.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.